cheungdaven/cheungdaven.github.io/_pages/about.md

 Latest News
 ======
 * 22-7-2019: Invited as reviewer for ACM computing surveys.
-* 18-6-2019: I will do an internship at AWS Shanghai AI Lab.
+* 18-6-2019: I will do an internship at AWS AI Lab.
 * 11-6-2019: Awarded the IJCAI 2019 Travel Grant.
 * 21-5-2019: One paper is accepted by IJCAI Demo Track.
 * 14-5-2019: One paper  on NLP with Yi Tay accepted at ACL 2019.